c-d-smith/android-automation/projects/unlock-phone/README.md

 ## Overview

 This project will wake your phone and unlock your phone.
 It works with the following lock screen types: PIN, swipe, or no security at all.
+It is designed to be invoked by other projects when they need to unlock your phone.
+This project is very simple and does not provide any other interfaces or methods to invoke it.

 It might be able to be modified to unlock using a pattern lock screen, but this will be brittle and will need to be updated each time the user gets a new phone because the coordinates of the dots vary by screen size and resolution.
 Due to this, I am unwilling to support this lock screen type.